-Paulson’s A-Tac Firefighter Structural goggles include six different models designed for firefighters which meet all NFPA 1971,1977, 1951 performance specifications, as well as ANSI Z87.1 standards.
-Capable of withstanding 500° F for more than five minutes, these goggles feature a fog-resistant inner layer and a hard-coated outer lens.
-With an extensive lineup of parts and accessories, A-Tac Firefighter Structural Series goggles provide total functionality for all structural fire situations.
+Paulson’s A-TAC® Firefighter Structural goggles include six different models designed for firefighters which meet all NFPA 1971,1977, 1951 performance specifications, as well as ANSI Z87.1 standards.
+Capable of withstanding 500° F for more than five minutes, these goggles feature a fog-resistant interior and a hard-coated exterior.
+With an extensive lineup of parts and accessories, including strap attachments for structural fire helmets, A-TAC® Firefighter Structural Series goggles provide total functionality for all structural fire situations.

 Meeting the strict requirements of NFPA 1977 and ANSI Z87.1 standards, the Wildland goggle series from Paulson is specifically designed to meet the needs of the woodland firefighter.
-These goggles pass 350° F heat exposure tests and display anti-fog features on the inner lens, as well as a hard-coated outer lens.
-Again, a plethora of parts and accessories, including protective mylar, replacement straps, and shields make these a versatile tool for any firefighter tasked with battling wildfires or other open-air fires.
+These goggles pass 350° F heat exposure tests and display anti-fog features on the interior, as well as a hard-coated exterior.
+Again, a variety of parts and accessories, including protective mylar lens covers, replacement lenses and straps, and strap attachments for front-brim and full-brim wildland fire helmets make these a versatile tool for any firefighter tasked with battling wildfires or other open-air fires.

 Designed for the EMT and first responder, Paulson Manufacturing also provides protective gear to defend firefighters and EMTS from exposure to pathogens and infectious diseases.
 Inexpensive and disposable, these products help prevent contact from splashing, smoke, and airborne particulate matter.